elastic/apm-agent-java/.ci/load/README.md

 2. Checkout the [fork of the APM Pipeline library](https://github.com/cachedout/apm-pipeline-library-1/tree/perf) which contains the necessary modifications to provision a load-testing environment locally.
 3. In the `apm-pipeline-library` checkout from step 3, create a soft link from `local/jenkins_home` to the your checkout of the `apm-java-agent` codebase.
 4. Start up Jenkins using `make start` from your copy of the APM Pipeline library.
 Start up a worker as well, using the modified `Vagrantfile` from step 2.
+5. Modify the Jenkinsfile to use Bandstand.
+Set `ORCH_URL` to `10.0.2.2:8000` to use the local instance.

 To verify this environment, run `docker ps` and ensure you have a copy of `bandstand` running.
 It may be necessary to manipulate certain variables in the pipeline to avoid looking up certain credentials from the production secret store.